Hierfür ist eine Anmeldung erforderlich. Bitte registrieren Sie sich bei uns oder melden Sie sich mit Ihren Zugangsdaten an.

 This section has been translated automatically.

-Anaphylactic symptoms after the consumption of food containing wheat (see also wheat allergy), as well as subsequent physical stress and possibly other cofactors such as psychological stress or medication (=summation anaphylaxis).
+Anaphylactic symptoms following the consumption of foods containing wheat (see also wheat allergy), as well as subsequent physical exertion and possibly other co-factors such as psychological stress or medication (=summation anaphylaxis).
+Exercise-triggered wheat anaphylaxis (WDEIA) is the most common variant of food-dependent exercise-induced anaphylaxis (FDEIA) in Central and Northern Europe.

 This section has been translated automatically.